 If you're American, you might recognize millet as the primary ingredient in birdseed.
 But in much of the rest of the world, millet is eaten (by people!) on a regular basis in a variety of forms.
-Though it's technically a seed (which means that it's naturally gluten-free), millet is usually classified as a whole grain, and you can use in you kitchen just like you would any other whole grain, such as rice or quinoa.
+Though it's technically a seed (which means that it's naturally gluten-free), millet is usually classified as a whole grain, and you can use it in your kitchen just like you would any other whole grain, such as rice or quinoa.

 Nutritional Properties of Millet

-Millet is relatively high in protein, like other healthy whole grains, and, it is a good source of other vitamins and minerals, including folic acid, zinc and iron.
+Millet is relatively high in protein, like other healthy whole grains, and, it is a good source of other vitamins and minerals, including folic acid, zinc, and iron.